Chao-Meng/chao-meng-capstone/Capstone Proposal-ChaoMeng.md

 How They Will Use It

-Monitoring and Reporting: Users will monitor real-time data on energy consumption, water usage, indoor air quality, etc., and generate reports for analysis.
+Monitoring and Reporting: Users will monitor real-time data on energy consumption, water usage, future weather, etc.

 Environmental Controls: Adjusting settings for heating, cooling, lighting, and ventilation to optimize comfort and efficiency.